tobybatch/kimai2/README.md

 We provide a set of docker images for the [Kimai v2](https://github.com/kevinpapst/kimai2) project.

+The built images are available from [Kimai v2](https://hub.docker.com/repository/docker/kimai/kimai2) at Docker Hub.

 ## Quick start

 Run the latest build against tbe master branch of the Kimai repo using a bundled DB. **This is not suitable for production use**: